-This table captures information about each result set which is part of a statement that has been executed using RUNTIMESTATISTICS with XPLAIN style (see the RUNTIMESTATISTICS section in the Java DB Reference Manual for more information on how to configure this).
+The SYSXPLAIN_RESULTSETS table captures information about each result set which is part of a statement that has been executed using RUNTIMESTATISTICS with XPLAIN style.

 Most statements have at least one result set associated with them, and some complex statements may have many result sets associated with them.
 Some statements, for example DDL statements such as CREATE TABLE, have no result sets associated with them.